Non Indicative Name: Other

 - LLF Power Trio The Brotherhood is made up of Polly Star, La Chacala and Lady Dynamite, all of whom are women.

-- Terriblemente Guapo el Rey, sounds like a self given narcissistic title or something one swooning fan girls would call a man.
-TGR is actually three wrestlers (El Terrible, Shocker and Rey Bucanero) from CMLL.
+- Terriblemente Guapo el Rey, sounds like a self given narcissistic title or something swooning fan girls would call a man.
+TGR is actually three wrestlers (El Terrible, Shocker and Rey Bucanero) operating in CMLL.